Leviticus 16:29-31 (NASB)

 Leviticus 16:13 (NASB)

 13 "He shall put the incense on the fire before the LORD, that the cloud of incense may cover the mercy seat that is on the ark of the testimony, otherwise he will die.

-The veil was folded back, and the High Priest stood alone and separated from the people outside.
+The veil was lowered, and the High Priest stood alone and separated from the people outside.
 He placed the censer between the staves of the Ark.
 He now carefully put the incense into his hand, and threw it on the coals of the censer.
 He waited until the smoke filled the Most Holy Place, and if all went well, emerged unscathed from the inner sanctuary.